-At a meeting on Thursday 25 February 2016 councillors agreed to raise council tax for 2016/17 by 1%, plus a 2% increase for the social care precept.
+At a Budget Council meeting on Thursday 23 February 2017 councillors agreed to raise council tax for 2016/17 by 0.7%, plus a 3% increase for the social care precept.

-This means council tax charges for council services (excluding fire and police charges and parish precepts) for the forthcoming year are:
+This means council tax charges for council services (excluding fire and police charges and parish precepts) for for properties in bands D and C for the forthcoming year are:

-The agreed budget has been informed by citywide consultation, and reflects the council's key priorities, which include supporting the most vulnerable people in the city and helping grow the economy.
+The agreed budget has been informed by citywide consultation, and reflects our key priorities, which include supporting the most vulnerable people in the city and helping grow the economy.

-We have faced some tough decisions with the 2016/17 budget, to ensure the council's priorities continue to be delivered, whilst also ensuring our financial position is managed effectively.
+We have faced some tough decisions with the 2017/18 budget, to ensure that our priorities continue to be delivered, whilst also ensuring our financial position is managed effectively.

 Even though we spend one of the lowest amounts per head of population amongst UK local authorities, we still provide the same services as other, higher-spending councils.

 We're making decisions about: